leoneila/learning-library/data-management-library/exadata-database-service-on-dedicated-infrastructure-get-started/lab5-create-database/lab5-create-database.md

     **Select workload type**: Choose the workload type that best suits your application:

-       * **Transaction Processing** configures the database for a transactional workload, with a
+       * **Transaction Processing** configures the database for a transactional workload with a
          bias towards high volumes of random data access.

-       * **Data Warehouse** configures the database for a decision support or data warehouse workload, with a bias towards large data scanning operations.
+       * **Data Warehouse** configures the database for decision support or data warehouse workload, with a bias towards large data scanning operations.

     ![Select Workload Type](./images/select-workload-type.png " ")